KhaledSaiidi/KhaledSaiidi/README.md

 # 💫 About Me:
-I’m a results‑driven DevOps Engineer, with a strong software engineering foundation and a passion for building highly available, scalable infrastructure.
-I specialize in automating end‑to‑end CI/CD pipelines, and orchestrating containers at scale.
+Results-driven Platform Engineer with a strong software engineering foundation and a passion for building resilient, scalable systems.
-With deep expertise in hybrid cloud and bare‑metal architectures, Infrastructure as Code, and observability, I ensure resilient, secure deployments for mission‑critical environments.
+Focused on enabling teams through self-service infrastructure, automation, and observability, I design and maintain highly available hybrid and bare-metal environments using Infrastructure as Code and modern orchestration tools.
-I hold multiple AWS and IBM certifications—such as AWS DevOps Specializations, and Containers with Docker/Kubernetes  & OpenShift—and continuously expand my skill set in emerging technologies.
+Certified across AWS and IBM DevOps and Cloud-Native specializations, continuously advancing expertise in distributed systems and emerging platform technologies.

 # 💻 Tech Stack:
 #### 🧰 DevOps & Automation